 Dr Nicola Burns

-She has worked across a range of subject disciplines, including geography, sociology, housing studies and disability studies.
-Engaging critically with the social model of disability, she has conducted a number of research projects around disabled people’s everyday lives including experiences of the housing system; access to woodlands and children’s experiences of medical technology.
-A consistent research interest throughout her career has been mental distress.
-Initially focusing on mental health service users experiences in inclusion and exclusion; more recently, she has engaged in work around professionals understanding and application of mental health law and policy in their everyday practices.
-At present, her research is focused on policies around migrants’ access to healthcare across the EU, with a particular focus on cross-cultural communication.
+I have worked across a range of subject disciplines, including disability studies, sociology, geography, housing studies and primary care.
+Engaging critically with the social model of disability, I have conducted a number of research projects around disabled people’s everyday lives including experiences of the housing system; access to woodlands and children’s experiences of medical technology.
+I have worked on a number of projects around mental distress; exploring mental health service users lived experiences and professionals understanding and application of mental health law and policy in their everyday practices.
+My engagement with migration and health research began in a research project around cross-cultural communication in primary care with colleagues throughout Europe (www.fp7restore.eu).
+This led me to consider the intersection of migration and disability, bringing together issues of risk, citizenship and access to services.

 - Migration and health